Policy

 Timeframes for the child and family assessment or investigation

-If the outcome of the initial assessment phase is either a child and family assessment or an investigation, then we must complete the core assessment phase within 20 days.
-Where the outcome of the core assessment phase is that te tamaiti is in need of care or protection, you must make a referral for a care and protection family group conference and complete the full assessment phase within 20 days.
+Where the outcome of the core assessment phase is that te tamaiti or rangatahi is in need of care or protection, you must make a referral for a care and protection family group conference and complete the full assessment phase within 20 days.

-Assessment of safety and risk
+Assessment of safety, harm and risk

 Gaining permission to talk to tamariki and rangatahi